postplayhouse/jekyll.postplayhouse.com/donate.md

 ### Sponsor – $48

-- Listed in Lobby Display of Contributors
+- Your name listed in lobby display of contributors
-- Be the First to Hear Next Year’s Season Announcement
+- Be the first to hear next year's season announcement
-- Receive our Annual Report
+- Receive our annual report

 ### Friend – $250

-- Listed in Lobby Display of Contributors
+- Your name listed in lobby display of contributors
-- 2 Complimentary Tickets for Opening Night for the Show of Your Choice
+- 2 complimentary tickets for opening night for the show of your choice
-- Be the First to Hear Next Year’s Season Announcement
+- Be the first to hear next year's season announcement
-- Receive our Annual Report
+- Receive our annual report

 ### Benefactor – $500

-- Listed in Lobby Display of Contributors
+- Your name listed in lobby display of contributors
-- 4 Complimentary Tickets for Opening Night for the Show of Your Choice
+- 4 complimentary tickets for opening night for the show of your choice
-- Join the cast and crew’s Backstage Celebration following Opening Night for the Show of Your Choice
+- Join our backstage celebration following opening night for the show of your choice
-- Be the First to Hear Next Year’s Season Announcement
+- Be the first to hear next year's season announcement
-- Receive our Annual Report
+- Receive our annual report

 ### Director – $1,000

-- Listed in Lobby Display of Contributors
+- Your name listed in lobby display of contributors
-- 6 Complimentary Tickets for Opening Night for the Show of Your Choice
+- 6 complimentary tickets for opening night for the show of your choice
-- Join the cast and crew’s Backstage Celebration following Opening Night for the Show of Your Choice
+- Join our backstage celebration following opening night for the show of your choice
-- Be the First to Hear Next Year’s Season Announcement
+- Be the first to hear next year's season announcement
-- Receive our Annual Report
+- Receive our annual report

 ### Show Sponsor – $5,000

-- Company Logo and Sponsorship Listing in:
+- Company logo and sponsorship listing in:
-- Post Playhouse Season Brochures: 10,000 print copies
+  - Post Playhouse season brochures: 10,000 print copies
-- Crawford Clipper Listing: 11,000 print copies
+  - Crawford Clipper listing: 11,000 print copies
-- Listing at Entrance of Post Playhouse and at Fort Robinson Lodge (seen by 20,000 guests)
+  - Listing at entrance of post playhouse and at Fort Robinson Lodge (seen by 20,000 guests)
-- Sponsorship Announcement at the beginning of
-- Each Performance of Your Show (“This show is being sponsored by…”)
+- Sponsorship announcement prior to each performance of your show ("this show is being sponsored by...")
-- 10 Complimentary Tickets for Opening Night of your sponsored show
+- 10 complimentary tickets for opening night of your sponsored show
-- Complimentary Pre-show Buffet for Opening Night for your 10 guests at the Fort Robinson Restaurant in the Lodge
+- Complimentary pre-show buffet for opening night for your 10 guests at the Fort Robinson Restaurant in the Lodge